-- Hearing loss as a result of the explosion noise when the airbag inflates.
+- Partial hearing loss as a result of the noise made when the airbag deploys.

 - Damage to cosmetic implants.

 The Royal Society for the Prevention of Accidents (ROSPA) has released a fact sheet relating to airbags.
 It highlights some common concerns about airbag safety in relation to: